Picture some of the following scenarios:

 Many Tasmanian caves are “Swallets” meaning they are stream sinks where water disappears underground.
 Therefore, you can expect to get dripped, sprayed, showered, or maybe even have to grovel or swim in the water, but alternately, if a nice easy stroll admiring formation or looking at glowworm displays is more your thing, there is plenty of that to be found in Tasmanian caves too!
 As an added bonus, many of our caves are also hidden in spectacular karst rainforest, so even walking to and from the caves can be spectacular.
 Some caves can require considerable bushwalking along cavers tracks and require “expeditions” to explore, but the vast majority can be fully negotiated in a single day.

 Many of Tasmania’s caves are vertical.
-In fact, nearly all of Australia’s vertical caves are located in Tasmania, so it is not surprising that the many uniquely Australian deep-caving techniques have evolved in Tasmanian caves.
+In fact, nearly all of Australia’s vertical caves are located in Tasmania.
 The electron wire caving ladders that were used from the late 1940s to the early 1970s have been replaced by SRT (Single Rope Technique).
 Ladders are still used on occasion on small pitches for convenience and on beginner caving trips, but it’s fairly rare.
 Modern SRT Caving involves abseiling on nylon ropes (usually 9-10 mm diameter, but even down to 6mm) to descend into the caves, and using devices called “Jumars” that grip the rope when weighted to ascend back up the ropes.

 There are many skills involved in SRT.
 Having the skills to know how to rig the ropes safely to avoid things like abrasion on the ropes, and also to keep ropes rigged away from waterfalls is essential.
 Due to the vertical nature of so many Tasmanian Caves, only cavers experienced in SRT are able to experience the thrill of reaching the bottom of the more demanding ones.
 STC hold regular SRT training days, as well as taking trips to the easier vertical caves where these SRT skills can be learnt.
 SRT Gear can also be hired through the club for those of you who would prefer to “Try Before You Buy”.
 Some caves are so technically and physically demanding, that there has only ever been one trip to the far reaches.